‘I never had such fever’: UAE expat recalls 20-day struggle with centuries-old disease

 This concept was applied to meningococcal disease therapy in an independent way, resulting in the first successful approach for the treatment of the disease.
 During the first three decades of the 20th century, serum therapy was the standard treatment for meningococcal disease.

+Later, Dr Seema Oommen, consultant microbiologist at Burjeel Medical City, confirmed their suspicions about the presence of Neisseria meningitidis, a bacterium that causes meningococcemia.

-According to doctors, a bloodstream infection caused by Neisseria meningitidis, acute meningococcemia is a highly complicated infection that affects multiple organs like the blood vessels, brain, kidneys, and adrenal glands.
+Acute meningococcemia is a highly complicated infection that affects multiple organs like the blood vessels, brain, kidneys, and adrenal glands, doctors said.
 This disease, declared as endemic in certain regions, has been controlled through vaccinations across the globe.

 “Muhammad showed Disseminated Intravascular Coagulation (DIC), a severe outcome of meningococcemia, which produced both clots and bleeding.
 The small clots called microthrombi brought damage to his feet,” said Dr Faizal.